 "A Milhouse Divided" contains examples of:

 - Broken Aesop: Kirk and Luane Van Houten's divorce in was all just one big aesop about Homer needing to respect his wife, which is what Kirk tells Homer after losing his home, his job, and his car.
-But the way losing Luanne caused those was utterly contrived: he lost his home because he apparently got absolutely nothing in the divorce settlement, he was fired for being single, and his car was stolen by a woman he met on the rebound (which was his fault, but was more general incompetence as he was dumb enough to hand over his keys to someone he just met while waiting in a bar).
+But the way losing Luanne caused those was utterly contrived: he lost his home because he apparently got absolutely nothing in the divorce settlement, he was fired for being single (which is actually discrimination and grounds for Kirk to sue), and his car was stolen by a woman he met on the rebound (which was his fault, but was more general incompetence as he was dumb enough to hand over his keys to someone he just met while waiting in a bar).

 - Downer Ending: Even after Kirk's heartfelt song, Luann still rejects him and has her boyfriend kick him out of the Simpson house.

 - Oh Crap: Kirk explains to Homer the signs of a potential divorce depends on the food you eat.
 One minute you are eating a delicious meal, the next you are thawing hot dogs in a sink.
 When Homer goes home he finds hot dogs thawing on the kitchen sink, so he obviously freaks out.

 - Take Our Word for It: We don't see how Luanne drew "dignity", but everyone agrees that it was a very, very good drawing.